 - It has been at least one year since your last menstrual period.

-If you have had a hysterectomy.
-You will only need to take HRT that contains oestrogen.
+If you have had a hysterectomy, you will need to take HRT that contains oestrogen only.
 The progestogen is only added in to other types of HRT so that the lining of the womb does not build up and increase your risk of developing cancer of the womb.
 So, if your womb has been totally removed, progestogen is not needed.

-If you have an intrauterine system (IUS) for contraception.
-You will only need to take HRT that contains oestrogen.
-This is because an IUS (sometimes called a hormone coil) already contains enough progestogen to stop the lining of your womb from building up.
+If you have an intrauterine system (IUS) for contraception, you will only need to take HRT that contains oestrogen.
+This is because an IUS (eg, Mirena®) already contains enough progestogen to stop the lining of your womb from building up.
 See the separate leaflet called Intrauterine System (IUS) for more information.

-If you mainly have genital symptoms - for example, vaginal dryness or bladder symptoms.
-For vaginal dryness (atrophic vaginitis) you may choose to try some vaginal oestrogen cream or a pessary to help your symptoms.
+For vaginal dryness (atrophic vaginitis) or bladder symptoms, you may choose to try a vaginal oestrogen cream or a pessary to help your symptoms.
 This alone may be enough to relieve symptoms in some women who would prefer this option or who cannot take other forms of HRT for some reason.
-However, in around one in ten women, this treatment is not enough to improve symptoms and HRT is needed to be taken as well.
+Vaginal oestrogen creams can also be used in addition to other forms of HRT, if required to improve symptoms.
+They are now available to buy from pharmacies.

 This can make a big difference to quality of life in some women:

-- HRT works to stop hot flushes and night sweats within a few weeks.
+- HRT works to stop hot flushes (also known as 'hot flashes') and night sweats.

-- HRT will reverse many of the changes around the vagina and vulva usually within 1-3 months.
-However, it can take up to a year of treatment in some cases.
+- HRT will reverse many of the changes around the vagina and vulva.

 - This means that HRT can: